Did you see this selfie of the business school dean that went viral?

 Want more MBA Interview Tips?

 If you’re looking for interview coaching now, you can sign up directly for MBA interview prep with a Fortuna expert coach or explore all services.
-In the meantime, below are some of our team’s latest features on the topic of preparing for the MBA interview:
+In the meantime, view Fortuna’s MBA Interview Tips for our team’s most popular MBA interview articles, from school-specific prep to the M7 interview landscape.

 Karen Hamou is an MBA admissions coach with Fortuna Admissions as well as a Columbia Business School alum and former Deloitte Consulting recruiting lead.
 She was recently featured by Poets&Quants among the Top 10 Most Favorably Reviewed MBA Admissions Consultants of 2020.
 For a candid assessment of your chances of admission success at a top MBA program, sign up for a free consultation.